 Lithium is used in several applications including batteries, glass and ceramics, and medical products to name a few.
 However, as global automakers commit more resources to expanding electronic vehicle production, growth in battery development has accounted for the current and projected demand in the use of lithium in the form of lithium hydroxide.
 By 2030, batteries are expected to account for 95% of lithium demand (McKinsey and Company, April 2022).
-During Q4 2022 battery grade lithium prices were double the price levels at the beginning of the year and over ~400% greater than the prices in 2021, from growth in worldwide electric vehicle (EVs) sales, rechargeable batteries for electronics, and renewable energy battery storage markets.
-Global sales of EV's were up 108% in 2021 and have remained robust during most of 2022.
-Longer-term fixed-price battery grade lithium contracts are being replaced with shorter durations, and more price conditions.
-Unlike other energy related commodities, price movement is not correlated with the Russian-Ukrainian conflict, and instead has been impacted by COVID disrupting supply chains, and resulting in rising battery costs.
-Tight supplies remain which has resulted in an exploration boom to search for new deposits in reliable mining jurisdictions.
-Opportunities to meet supply demand have also led to Australian and Chilean producers ramping up mine expansion plans.
+In 2022, battery grade lithium prices were double the price levels at the beginning of the year and ~400% greater than the prices in 2021, before retreating sharply in Q1 2023.
+The steep slide in the lithium price continued through the year, and prices are down approximately 72% in 2023, reaching their lowest level since September 2021.
+Growth in worldwide electric vehicle (EVs) sales, rechargeable batteries for electronics, and renewable energy battery storage markets had contributed to the strong surge in lithium prices through to the end of 2022.
+China continues to lead global EV sales, accounting for 59% of all sales globally, an 82% year-over-year increase, However, sales have weakened substantially in 2023.
+During the quarter, new EV sales in China fell by 11% as consumers in China have retrenched due to overall economic weakness.
+Opportunities to meet supply needs have also led to Australian and Chilean producers (~77% of worldwide production) to ramp up mine expansion plans, which has also contributed to the current lithium surplus.